dsuryd/dotNetify-Elements/DevApp/server/Docs/Introduction.md

 _DotNetify-Elements_ gives you real-time data streaming capability _by default_.
 Every view model is capable of pushing data to the client in real-time.
 Combine this MVVM paradigm with reactive programming on both the front- and back-end, and you get a powerful framework for tackling the complexity of real-time programming.

+The following example again uses the simple _Element_, but this time we program the back-end view model to keep pushing an updated time value every second.
+The element is enclosed in a component made with [styled-components](https://www.styled-components.com/), a popular React library that _Elements_ also uses extensively.

 ```jsx
 import React from 'react';
 import styled from 'styled-components';